 DNS acts like a giant, public directory for computer names.
 Instead of memorizing an IP address like 203.0.113.5, you can remember a simple name like “memo.mx.”
 When you send mail, your building staff (your network and DNS servers) will look up that name and find the correct address, so your message can be delivered.

-• In networking terms: DNS translates human-friendly names (like websites) into IP addresses.
+• DNS translates human-friendly names (like websites) into IP addresses.
 It’s like a global phonebook for the internet.

 When you send something to another room or building, how it’s packaged and delivered matters.
 In networking, messages are sent in packets—little bundles of data.
 The two most common ways to send these packets are TCP and UDP, which work like different types of mail services.